1. Docs

 Antigravity is the Google agentic IDE built around Gemini 3 Pro.
 It has a VS Code-style editor, an Agent Manager dashboard for long-running coding tasks, deep browser connectivity so agents can test the apps they build, and native Model Context Protocol (MCP) support.

-Once Roxy is registered as an MCP server, every Gemini-powered agent in Antigravity can call all 130+ Roxy endpoints across astrology, Vedic astrology, tarot, numerology, dreams, angel numbers, I Ching, crystals, biorhythm, and location as auto-discovered tools.
+Once Roxy is registered as an MCP server, every Gemini-powered agent in Antigravity can call Roxy endpoints across all 12+ domains: astrology, Vedic astrology, numerology, tarot, human design, forecast, biorhythm, I Ching, crystals, dreams, angel numbers, and location, as auto-discovered tools.
 No manual function definitions, no glue code.

 What you can build with this